Country music community debates gun control

 The country music fanbase is not a monolithic group of gun-toting advocates.

-Greg Biek lives in Nashville and has worked as a country and pop music producer for almost 25 years.
+Greg Bieck lives in Nashville and has worked as a country and pop music producer for almost 25 years.

 He told CNN he would like to see the government step up and do more to curb mass shootings.

-"It's not the wild West anymore," Biek said.
+"It's not the wild West anymore," Bieck said.
 "People have a lot of money tied up in these weapons, and I think it's worth it for the government to offer a buyback program for them.
 That would make everyone feel safe and be a win for both sides."

 Katie Toupal, a country music DJ in Minnesota, was present in Las Vegas during the shooting.